yuppari/svconstruct-framework/field-docs/Field Report - Qualitative Math.md

 **2.2 Established Quantitative Frameworks: Neuroscience and Psychometrics**

-The challenge of measuring synchrony and connection is well-established in neuroscience and psychometrics, which offer a suite of robust mathematical tools:
+Qualimath V1 adopts several basic equations from neuroscience and psychometrics, which was suitable for our own diagnostics in conversation:

 *   **Neural Resonance Theory (NRT) Metrics:** These provide direct measures of signal coupling.
 Key metrics include:
     *   **Coherence (γ²(f)):** Measures the linear correlation between two signals at a specific frequency, indicating shared rhythm.